HerpDerpinstine/DDSS.LobbyGuard/README.md

 - Fixes a few Gameplay issues that are disruptive
 - Serverside Authoritative, Only the Lobby Host needs to have it installed
 - Seamless Integration with Gameplay
-- Extends Invite Codes to avoid Generation Conflicts (Disabled by Default)
+- Extended Invite Codes to avoid Generation Conflicts (Disabled by Default)
+- Persistent Blacklist (Disabled by Default)

-- Settings are found in ``UserData/LobbyGuard.cfg``
+- Settings are found in ``UserData/LobbyGuard/Config.cfg``
+- Blacklist Database is found in ``UserData/LobbyGuard/Blacklist.json``

 - Discord: https://discord.gg/JDw423Wskf